 A New Way To Brine Your Pork

 Everyone can enjoy a nice piece of smoked pork in any of its forms.
-Ribs, butt, loin, or whatever your preference might be, they can all become even more delicious when you toss them on a smoker.
+Ribs, butt, pork loin, pork tenderloin, pork chops, or whatever your preference might be, they can all become even more delicious when you toss them on a smoker.
 But the danger of any low and slow cooking method always presents itself no matter how good the results might be, that danger being overcooked and dried out meat.

 What You Need For This Recipe

 In order to make this special brine for all your pork smoking needs, you first need to get your supplies together.
-Here's a full list of what you'll need for both the brine and for smoking the pork after it comes out.
+Here's a full list of of brine ingredients and for smoking the pork after it comes out.

 - Pork shoulder (6 lbs or so).